Azure/kubernetes-hackfest/labs/storage/portworx/README.md

 kubectl wait --for=delete ns/mysql --timeout=60s
 ```

-## No More Noisy Neighbors on OpenShift using Portworx Application IO Control
+## No More Noisy Neighbors on AKS using Portworx Application IO Control

 In this module, we will use Portworx Application I/O control to dynamically update Read and Write IOPS limits to avoid noisy neighbor scenarios where applications sharing a Kubernetes cluster starve for storage resources.
 Keep in mind you can also limit bandwidth to a persistent volume using Application I/O Control with Portworx, not just IOPS!